will-r-chase/blog/content/post/2018-07-13-friday-fails-1.md

 ---
-title: Friday Fails #1: Some Questions Are Stupid
+title: "Friday Fails #1: Some Questions Are Stupid"
 author: Will
 date: '2018-07-13'
 slug: friday-fails-1-some-questions-are-stupid